-- Click on the Server Flows tab. - Select Add Flow and enter details in the pop-up menu. - In the Name field enter a descriptive name for the server flow for Session Manager, in the test environment Call_Server was used. - In the Server Configuration drop-down menu, select the server configuration for Session Manager defined in Section 7.7.1. - In the Received Interface drop-down menu, select the external SIP signalling interface defined in Section 7.4.1. - In the Signaling Interface drop-down menu, select the internal SIP signalling interface defined in Section 7.4.1. - In the Media Interface drop-down menu, select the internal media interface defined in Section 7.4.2. - Set the End Point Policy Group to the endpoint policy group default-low. - In the Routing Profile drop-down menu, select the routing profile of the BT Global Services SIP platform defined in Section 7.8.2. - In the Topology Hiding Profile drop-down menu, select the topology hiding profile of Session Manager defined in Section 7.9 and click Finish (not shown).
+- Click on the Server Flows tab. - Select Add Flow and enter details in the pop-up menu. - In the Flow Name field enter a descriptive name for the server flow for Virgin SBC A SIP Trunk, in the test environment Trunk\Server\A was used. - In the Server Configuration drop-down menu, select the Virgin SBC A server configuration defined in Section 7.6.2. - In the Received Interface drop-down menu, select the internal SIP signalling interface defined in Section 7.3.1.
+This is the interface that signalling bound for Virgin SBC A SIP Trunk is received on. - In the Signaling Interface drop-down menu, select the external SIP signalling interface defined in Section 7.3.1.
+This is the interface that signalling bound for Virgin SBC A SIP Trunk is sent on. - In the Media Interface drop-down menu, select the external media interface defined in Section 7.3.2.
+This is the interface that media bound for Virgin SBC A SIP Trunk is sent on - Set the End Point Policy Group to the endpoint policy group VMB defined in Section 7.9.2 - In the Routing Profile drop-down menu, select the routing profile of Session Manager defined in Section 7.7.1. - In the Topology Hiding Profile drop-down menu, select the topology hiding profile of Virgin SBC A SIP Trunk defined in Section 7.8 and click Finish.